lhnguyen102/cuTAGI/docs/dev_guide.md

 2. **Ensure CUDA Compatibility**:

-   > **Important**: Make sure that the CUDA version on your host machine is compatible with the CUDA version (12.2.2) used in the Docker image.
+   - Make sure that the CUDA version on your host machine is compatible with the CUDA version (>=12.2) used in the Docker image.
 This ensures proper GPU acceleration within the Docker container.
+   - NVIDIA Container Toolkit is required to enable Docker to use the NVIDIA GPU.
+Verify if it’s installed with:
+      ```sh
+      dpkg -l | grep nvidia-container-toolkit
+      ```

 3. **Build the Docker Image**:

    - **CPU Build**:

      ```sh
-     scripts/docker_build.sh device=cpu version=latest
+     scripts/docker_build.sh
      ```

    - **CUDA Build**: